dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

 ## API Descriptions

 At a high level, the DiagnosticsClient library provides a `CommandHandler` class for each of the command specified as part of the diagnostics IPC protocol described here: https://github.com/dotnet/diagnostics/blob/master/documentation/design-docs/ipc-protocol.md#commands.
 For example, `EventPipeCommandHandler` handles all the `EventPipe` commands that are specified, such as `CollectTracing` and `CollectTracing2`.
-For each of these commands, there should be a method that handles
+For each of these commands, there should be a method that handles it.

 Currently the handler classes are scattered across in different format.
 On top of that they are all static methods.
 To make it cleaner and allow a single instance of the CommandHandler class to be responsible for handling communication with a *single process*, I propose that these CommandHandler methods become instance methods and their constructor to take in the process ID of the process they are responsible for communicating with.

 There are also helper methods that contain various util methods for talking to the IPC channel.
-These are included in the `DiagnosticsIPCHelper` class.
+These are included in the `DiagnosticsIpcHelper` class.

 We may create additional namespaces under Microsoft.Diagnostics.Client for command-specific classes that may be useful. i.e. `Microsoft.Diagnostics.Client.EventPipe`.

-### DiagnosticsIPCVersion
+### VersionInfo
 This is a helper class that encodes the minimum and maximum supported versions of the diagnostics IPC protocol.
 This helps the developer to programmatically opt in/out of certain features easily.
 Currently both min/max would be 1.

 ```cs